Pineapple Grilled Chicken

 You can find substitutions for all of these ingredients below in the green shaded box.

-- In a large bowl, mix pineapple juice, barbecue sauce, low sodium soy sauce, sesame oil, brown sugar, garlic powder, red pepper flakes, and onion powder to make a marinade.
+1. In a large bowl, mix pineapple juice, barbecue sauce, soy sauce, olive oil, brown sugar, garlic powder, red pepper flakes, and onion powder to make a marinade.
 Set 1/4 cup of your marinade mixture aside.

 SUBSTITUTIONS FOR PINEAPPLE CHICKEN